graphic links to Magforum.com home page

 A feature on the British computer the Oric, reveals it was named after Orac, from the Blakes Seven TV series.

-Your Computer - invents the cover disc
+Your Computer invents cover disc

 December 1982.
 IPC, London; 60p;164 pages.
-Editor: Toby Wolpe.
+Editor: Toby Wolpe

 At at time when computer discs were unknown outside the world of mainframes, micro owners typed listings in by hand.
 With this plastic disc, played at 33.3 rpm, computer programs could be input as binary sounds.
 Disc held games for the Sinclair ZX81